aaru-dps/Aaru.Documentation/quickstart.md

 ## Extracting files from NTFS/HFS/HFS+/etc. filesystems

 Unfortunately, Aaru does not support extracting from several well known filesystems at the moment, some notable ones include NTFS, HFS, and HFS+.
 In cases like these, if you have an Aaru Format Image, you have to convert it to a more well known image format and use other software to mount and/or navigate it.

+## Dumping a CSS protected DVD-Video

+Due to the complexity of this topic, it's in a separate article [here](faq/dump-css.md).